About

-• I promise to use the mechanical and technical aspects of language to clarify a story without eliminating the voice of the writer.
+- I promise to clarify the language a story without eliminating the voice of the writer.

-• I promise not to be a strict prescriptivist.
+- I promise not to be a strict .
 Sometimes, breaking the rules can work.
 But to break the rules, you first have to know them.
-Let me be your guide through the jungle of language!

-• I promise to be kind and caring, but also honest and fair.
-I’m certainly not going to callously insult the hard work of any writer!
-But, if the time-traveling character in your science fiction novel makes leaps in logic that are just too confusing, it’s my duty to let you know.
-Better to hear it from me than from a snarky Amazon reviewer.
+- I promise to be kind and caring, but also honest and fair.
+Yet, if the time-traveling character in your science fiction novel makes leaps in logic that are just too confusing, it’s my duty to point it out.

-• I promise to respect your time and your deadlines.
-I do my very best to give accurate estimates of how long it takes to edit a manuscript.
-However, we all know how life loves to interfere with our hard work.
+- I promise to respect your time and your deadlines.
+I do my very best to give accurate estimates.
+However, we all know how life interferes with our hard work.
 When this happens to me, I WILL let you know ASAP!
-I will not ignore you or ghost you.

-• I promise not to stomp and spit like a spoiled brat if you don’t accept every last one of my edits.
+- I don’t take it personally if you don’t accept every last one of my edits.
 I present my editorial experience in the same manner General Foods presents that lovely photo of Jello Instant Pudding on the box: it’s a serving suggestion.

-• Perfection.
+- Perfection.
 I’m human.
-I can (and may) miss a few errors.
+I can (and may) miss a few things.
 Yet, I will always do my best to catch ’em all.

-• Guarantee factual accuracy.
+- Guarantee factual accuracy.
 That is also the responsibility of the author.
 I don’t possess the knowledge of all subject matters in existence (but that would be a cool superpower).
-If I happen to see something that may seem a little off, I will point it out so that the author can choose to do a deeper dive into the research.
+If I happen to see something that seems a little off, I will point it out so that the author can choose to do a deeper dive into the research.

-• Numbering pages, indexes, and the Contents Page.
-That will be the job of either the Proofreader or the Book Designer, who do their magic at the tail end of book publication.
+- Numbering pages, indexes, and the Contents Page.
+That will be the job of either the or the Book Designer, who do their magic at the tail end of book publication.

 My Editorial Toolbox

-These are the references I use to help me do my job.
-I urge you to use them, too!
+These are the references I use to help me do my work.

 The Chicago Manual of Style, 17th edition